zeromq/czmq/README.txt

     ./configure --with-zeromq=/usr/local

-After building, you can run the czmq selftests:
+After building, you can run the CZMQ selftests:

     make check

 ### Linking with an Application

-Include `czmq.h` in your application and link with czmq.
+Include `czmq.h` in your application and link with libczmq.
 Here is a typical gcc link command:

     gcc -lczmq -lzmq myapp.c -o myapp